 3. Pushing with Antes and From the Button

-9-8 suited, for example, normally has a ranking of 8, but with antes in play you can profitably move all-in from the small blind with 12 or less big blinds.
+Example: 9-8 suited normally has a ranking of 8, but with antes in play you can profitably move all-in from the small blind with 12 or less big blinds.

 The Sklansky-Chubukov Rankings also work from the button.
 But since you have two opponents (rather than one) the rankings are cut in half.

-K-9 offsuit for example (which has a regular ranking of 18) is an auto-push from the button with 9 big blinds or less.
+Example: K-9 off-suit, which has a regular ranking of 18, is an auto-push from the button with 9 big blinds or less.

 For example: if you’re in the small blind with 100 big blinds while the player in the big blind only has 6 big blinds left, your effective stack is 6 big blinds, not 100.

 - 7 Simple Ways to Get Better Results in Poker Tournaments

 - Daniel Negreanu's Strategy Tips for Modern Tournament Poker